shadowhen/EquipBestItem-Archive/README.md

 # Equip Best Item

-Important Notice: This repositiory is archived.
+Important Notice: This repository is archived.
 Please go to the [maintained repository](https://github.com/shadowhen89/EquipBestItem) for the updated Equip Best Item.

 This is a Mount & Blade II: Bannerlord mod.